 Natural look engineered stone.
-For some, the price of natural materials can be budget buster.
-Fortunately, there are many man-made options that look just as beautiful as the real thing.
+For some, the price of natural materials can be a budget buster.
+Fortunately, many man-made options look just as beautiful as the real thing.
 Engineered stone countertops are a great example of a fantastic faux material.
 You can have the look of granite or marble in your kitchen or bathrooms and enjoy the durability and low maintenance that engineered stone provides.

 Burnished metals.
 Gold, brass, and copper bring richness and depth to space by blending perfectly with the natural tones found in wood and stone.
 Most recently, these metals are becoming an increasingly popular replacement for polished chrome and brushed nickel.
 Burnished metals become more beautiful with age and offer great design versatility, working well for traditional, modern and contemporary aesthetics.

 Water.
 The sight and sound of moving water are very calming.
 It makes perfect sense that it’s becoming a popular inspiration for design.
 You can incorporate a water element with something elaborate like a waterfall wall or with something simpler such as a ceiling mounted rain head in your bathroom.